timescale/timescaledb-toolkit/extension/docs/two-step_aggregation.md

 The optimizer can easily optimize away the redundant `percentile_agg(val)` calls, but would have much more trouble in the one-step approach.

 ### Explicit association of parameters with either the aggregation or access step <a id="philosophy-explicit-association"></a>
-This leads us to our second benefit of the two-step approach, namely that a number of our accessor functions (both completed and planned) take inputs that don't affect how we aggregate the underlying data, but do affect how we extract data from the computed aggregate, if we combine everything into one function, it makes it less clear which is which.
+This leads us to our second benefit of the two-step approach.
+A number of our accessor functions (both completed and planned) take inputs that don't affect how we aggregate the underlying data, but do affect how we extract data from the computed aggregate.
+If we combine everything into one function, it makes it less clear which is which.

 Now, our `percentile_agg` implementation uses the `uddsketch` algorithm under the hood and has some default values for parameters, namely the number of buckets it stores and the target error, but there are cases where we might want to use the full algorithm with custom parameters like so:
 ```SQL , ignore